 Your second row should be 20 inches back from row one.

-Just behind your Lavender plant plant #4 white Gaura. next to Gaura, plant #5 Sunlit Artemisia, #6 Achilles Summer Pastel.
-Again make sure you keep 24 inches between plants side to side, and about 20 inches between rows.
+Just behind your Lavender plant #4 white Gaura. next to Gaura, plant #5 Sunlit Artemisia, #6 Achilles Summer Pastel.
+Again make sure you keep 24 inches between plants side by side and about 20 inches between rows.

 Next to plant # 7 Liatris, plant #8 Perovskia, #9 Echinacea, and last of all #10 White Liatris.

-Water your new garden well, and keep it moist and well watered for the first two week.
-All the suggested plants as a rule take quickly to the soil.
-After you have determined your plants have taken well, water when soil feels dry to the touch.
+Water your new garden well, and keep it moist and well watered for the first two weeks.
+All the suggested plants, as a rule, take quickly to the soil.
+After you have determined your plants have taken well, water when the soil feels dry to the touch.
 I feed my gardens plant food, about once a month in the summer using Miracle Grow.
 Feeding will help your plants grow bigger, and also give you lots of blooms.

 Love A Fragrant Garden?
 Here Is A Recipe For A Pot Of Wonderful Fragrance.